Mojofly

-MOJOFLY is a pop-rock band from the Philippines.
+Mojofly is a Filipino pop rock band formed in 1999 by former Hungry Young Poets bassist Ricci Gurango.
+The band's current lineup consists of Lougee Basabas (vocals, guitars), Ali Alejandro (drums), Mark Reese Gelbolingo (bass), Kiko Montecillo (keyboards), and Beejay Valera (guitar).

 History

 1998-1999: Beginning, the release of Birthday album

-The band was formed in 1999 by bassist Ricci Gurango after his departure from Hungry Young Poets, he added members including Jun Jun Regalado III on drums, Raymund "Rann" Golamco on guitars and Katrina "Kitchie" Nadal on vocals the band released its first single "Minamalas" written by Ricci Gurango, the single was played on radio stations and become the #2 most requested OPM song on pop station RX 93.1, and charting on other Manila FM stations as well. and their debut album "Birthday" were released in September 1999, the album consists of 14 songs 5 were written in Tagalog, two tracks (Puro Palusot & Half Wishing) were written by Rico Blanco and will be feature on the song "Half Wishing".
+The band was formed in 1999 by bassist Ricci Gurango after his departure from Hungry Young Poets, he added members including JunjunRegalado on drums, Raymund "Rann" Golamco on guitars and Katrina "Kitchie" Nadal on vocals the band released its first single "Minamalas" written by Ricci Gurango, the single was played on radio stations and become the #2 most requested OPM song on pop station RX 93.1, and charting on other Manila FM stations as well. and their debut album "Birthday" were released in September 1999, the album consists of 14 songs 5 were written in Tagalog, two tracks (Puro Palusot & Half Wishing) were written by Rico Blanco and will be feature on the song "Half Wishing".

 2001-2002: A Million Stories

 In December 2001, Guitarist Raymond Golamco left the band to concentrate on another career. and their follow up album A Million Stories was released in 2002, The album helped propel singles such as Another Day and Scooter Boy to national recognition.
 In the same year, drummer JunJun Regalado left the band.